 b) They should be roomy enough to eliminate the need for multiple bags and yet be portable at the same time; after all photography on the go is best done when you are traveling light without being weighed down by excess baggage.

 c) All your primary gear (obviously not a big tripod if you like hauling one) should fit into this one travel camera bag.
-I am talking about at least one DSLR/full frame mirrorless camera with a prime or smaller zoom lens on plus extra compartments to include at least one lens and photography accessories.
+I am talking about at least one DSLR/full frame mirrorless camera (read this article about best mirrorless camera for travel at TravelFreak) with a prime or smaller zoom lens on plus extra compartments to include at least one lens and photography accessories.
 Brownie points for even more space via side compartments or pockets to accommodate a small purse and phone.

 d) Any bag can function as a camera bag if you shove one into it, but a real/proper camera bag should have enough padded compartments to keep your gear in place.
 Padding helps the camera body stay put and prevents wear and tear as well as protects the lenses and camera body from friction and rolling around.